- Understanding inference is the first step in teaching it to kids.

 - 20 Popular Critical Thinking Games

-- How to Teach Executive Functioning Skills (Classroom and Home)
+- How to Teach Executive Functioning Skills (at Home)

 - Printable List of Executive Functioning Accommodations for an IEP or 504 Plan